haranakag/CNSP/CNSP.md

 Let us consider a scenario where a user wants to send a message through some Messenger application running in their browser.
 The “Messenger” here acts as the application layer which provides the user with an interface to create the data.
 This message or so-called Data is compressed, optionally encrypted (if the data is sensitive), and converted into bits (0’s and 1’s) so that it can be transmitted.

-![Communication in Session Layer][image4]
-Communication in Session Layer

 #### Layer 6 – Presentation Layer

 The presentation layer is also called the Translation layer.
 The data from the application layer is extracted here and manipulated as per the required format to transmit over the network.
 Protocols used in the Presentation Layer are [JPEG](https://www.geeksforgeeks.org/difference-between-jpeg-and-png/), [MPEG](https://www.geeksforgeeks.org/mpeg-full-form/), [GIF](https://www.geeksforgeeks.org/what-is-a-gif-file/), [TLS/SSL](https://www.geeksforgeeks.org/difference-between-secure-socket-layer-ssl-and-transport-layer-security-tls/), etc.